 Abstract from: The Western News, July 31, 1952

 FUNERAL SERVICES TO BE SATURDAY FOR MRS. KERRIGAN, BURIAL IN VICTOR

-morning at St. Patricks hospital in Missoula following a long illness.
-Funeral services
+morning at St. Patricks hospital in Missoula following a long

-and to the valley when she was four years old with her parents, Mr. and Mrs.
+Utah and to the valley when she was four years old with her parents,

-and nieces, Mrs. C.K.
+Collins, and nieces, Mrs. C.K.
 Moore and Mrs. Clara Peters, all of

 Abstract from: The Western News, February 2, 1950